13 Scrum Master Interview Questions and Answers

 How would you balance stakeholder needs with the needs of your team?

-As you’ll know, there are four scrum events: sprint planning, daily Scrum, sprint review, and sprint retrospective.
+There are four Scrum events: sprint planning, daily Scrum, sprint review, and sprint retrospective.
 They are sometimes called ceremonies.
 Tie your answer back to what you think is important in the Scrum process.
 For example, maybe you look forward to the daily Scrum meeting because it allows the team to communicate openly about progress or pain points and build camaraderie.

 Other forms this question might take: